Bumble files to go public – TechCrunch

 The dating and networking service Bumble has filed to go public.

-The company, launched by a former co-founder of the IAC-owned Tinder, plans to list its share on the Nasdaq stock exchange, using the ticker symbol “BMBL.”
+The company, launched by a former co-founder of the IAC-owned Tinder, plans to list on the Nasdaq stock exchange, using the ticker symbol “BMBL.”
 Bumble’s planned IPO was first reported in December.

 Bumble CEO Whitney Wolfe Herd was on the founding team at Tinder before starting Bumble.
 She filed suit against Tinder for sexual harassment and discrimination, which was at least somewhat inspirational in her quest to build a dating app that put women in the driver’s seat.

-In 2019, Wolfe Herd took the helm of Badoo, renamed to Bumble Group, in a $3 billion deal with Blackstone, replacing Badoo founder and CEO Andrey Andreev following a harassment scandal at the firm.
+In 2019, Wolfe Herd took the helm of MagicLab, renamed to Bumble Group, in a $3 billion deal with Blackstone, replacing Badoo founder and CEO Andrey Andreev following a harassment scandal at the firm.

 The company is targeting the public markets at a particularly heady time for new offerings, with investors embracing venture-backed IPOs throughout late 2020 and the start of 2021.
-Previously privately held companies like Airbnb, Affirm, and others have seen their fortunes soar on the back of prices that public investors are willing to pay, perhaps inducing more IPO filings than the market might have otherwise seen.
+Previously privately held companies like Airbnb, Affirm and others have seen their fortunes soar on the back of prices that public investors are willing to pay, perhaps inducing more IPO filings than the market might have otherwise seen.

 You can read its IPO filing here.
 TechCrunch will have its usual tear-down of the document later today, but we have pulled some top-line numbers for you to kick off your own research.

-But before we do, the company’s board makeup, namely that it is over 70% women is already drawing plaudits.
+But before we do, the company’s board makeup, namely that it is over 70% women, is already drawing plaudits.
 Now, into its numbers.

 Inside Bumble’s IPO filing

-Let’s consider Bumble from three perspectives: Usage, financial results, and ownership.
+Let’s consider Bumble from three perspectives: Usage, financial results and ownership.

-On the usage front, Bumble is popular, as you would imagine a dating would have to be to reach the scale required to go public.
+On the usage front, Bumble is popular, as you would imagine a dating service would have to be to reach the scale required to go public.
 The company claims 42 million monthly active users (MAUs) as of Q3 2020 — many companies will try to get public on the strength of their third-quarter results from 2020, as it takes time to close Q4 and the full calendar year.

 Those 42 million MAUs translated into 2.4 million total paying users through the first nine months of 2020; the percent, then, of paying users to MAUs is not 2.4 million divided by 42, but a smaller fraction.